 It burns slow, cool and without any dull spots.
 The flavors are consistent and reach their peak at around 1/4th of the bowl to settle for a creamy, full-bodied and savory flavor.
 This one has some nicotine-punch to it!
 Slightly milder than Tom´s dark twist (which must be the strongest smoke I ever had...)
 I nevertheless find it very digestible.
 Great to wake up in the morning (but better have a good breakfast in forehand) and just as good as a nightcap.
 Only downside is the strong room-note..."what are you smoking??" my girl asked, and she usually never complains about any pipe tobacco I smoke.

-Mind that you'll have to air those twists out every now and then (I do it once a week) to prevent mold, as this is most natural pipe tobacco withouth any chemical additions nor anti-fungals!
+Keep in mind that you'll have to air those twists out every now and then (I do it once a week) to prevent mold, as this is most natural pipe tobacco withouth any chemical anti-fungals!
 Only salt is added to prevent mold.
 May seem like some "extra work" to some people, but for me it's worth the effort, because in exchange you get a truely natural product here!

 A must try to any lover of a hearty, strong smoke.
 Burley Aficionados will love this for its depth and richness.
 Perique Fans may like this as a hearty change of pace inbetween the more mild and more common way of blending Perique only with Virginias.
-I'll estimate the Perique share to about 20-30% in this blend.
+I'll estimate the Perique share to about 20% in this blend.
 Anyone who likes Bold Kentucky, Old Dark Fired, JackKnife Plug and alike will find great pleasure in this blend.
 Even though its not dark fired (but baked) it has this "dark fired-ish" charme to it.

 Purchased From: http://dein-tabak.de/index.php (Motzek)